renesas-rdk/rzv2h_rdk_documentation/source/1_system_configuration/communication_interface.rst

    We recommend using the: **Bus Cable, 1 Female Connector, 3 Contacts, 1.0 mm Pitch, 10 cm Length**.

-   Also, the RZ/V2H RDK has the CAN transceiver built-in (TCAN1046VDMTRQ1), so you do not need to add an external CAN transceiver circuit.
+   The RZ/V2H RDK is equipped with an onboard CAN transceiver (**TCAN1046VDMTRQ1**) and an integrated **120 Ω termination resistor**, eliminating the need for any external CAN transceiver circuitry.

 Connect the CAN-FD ports to your CAN network using appropriate connectors and cables.
 CAN-H and CAN-L lines should be connected accordingly.